 - Lorraine Potocki, MD, FACMG, Clinical Geneticist

 - Rachel Franciskovich, MS, CGC, Genetic Counselor and Clinic Coordinator

 - Kevin Kaplan, MD, Sleep Medicine Pulmonologist

 - Adiaha Spinks-Franklin, MD, MPH, FAAP, Developmental-Behavioral Pediatrics

 - Sarah Elsea, Ph.D., FACMG, Lead SMS Research Investigator

-For more information regarding this clinic, please contact Rachel Wills at firstname.lastname@example.org.
+For more information, please contact Rachel via email at email@example.com.

 Rady Children’s Hospital – San Diego, CA

 Gail Reiner, DNP, FNP-C

-Rady Children’s Hospital offers dedicated Smith-Magenis Syndrome clinics in the Department of Pediatric Neurology, 8001 Frost St., San Diego, CA. The clinics will occur April 13th and June 15th from 10am-2pm.
+Rady Children’s Hospital offers dedicated Smith-Magenis Syndrome clinics in the Department of Pediatric Neurology, 8001 Frost St., San Diego, CA. The clinics are held quarterly, on Tuesday mornings.